Kyrgios Fined $113,000 For Cincinnati Meltdown, Faces Suspension - UrduPoint

 At the Italian Open in Rome on the eve of Roland Garros, he was disqualified and fined for throwing a chair on to court.

+"Why would I apologise?
+I mean, the dude has got how many slams, how much money in the bank account?" said Kyrgios after his four-set defeat.

+"I think he can take a ball to the chest, bro.
+I'm not going to apologise to him at all."
+For good measure, Kyrgios picked up a code violation for unsportsmanlike behaviour and described the umpire as a "disgrace", claiming his handling of the Centre Court blockbuster as "pathetic" for failing to warn the Spaniard over what he claimed was his pedestrian pace of play.

-In 2015, in one of his more notorious outbursts, he was fined for making a sexually disparaging remark in Canada about the girlfriend of three-time major winner Stan Wawrinka.
+In 2015, in one of his more notorious outbursts, Kyrgios was fined for making a sexually disparaging remark in Canada about the girlfriend of three-time major winner Stan Wawrinka.

 The following year, he was banned for eight weeks after being accused of not trying at the Shanghai Masters.